Music sets an emotional scene, so getting the right music for your business is crucial.

 Content Creators

-Companies like YouTube can help small producers navigate this problem within their platform by offering the ability to check on what type of license is associated with the song, to determine whether you can use it on a monetized platform or not.
+Some companies like YouTube offer info to help small producers navigate this problem within their platform by offering the ability to check on what type of license is associated with the song, to determine whether you can use it on a monetized platform or not.
 Then, you can purchase a license for that individual video or manage other types of music licensing for your whole platform.

 Marketing Material & Other Public Performances